Rent to Retirement | Blog

 It’s important to know what you are getting yourself into when utilizing a PM and which option they use so you can better understand potential maintenance and repair costs.

-While most PM companies charge a flat 8-10 % fee based on the gross monthly interest, it can become easy to try and compare PM companies – but that’s like comparing apples to oranges on this single number.
-However, it’s important to look at additional fees inflicted by the PM company – tenant placement fee, tenant renewal fees, vacancy fees, late payment service charges, and potential eviction fees to name a few.
+While most property management companies charge a flat 8-10 % fee based on the gross monthly interest, it can become easy to try and compare property management companies – but that’s like comparing apples to oranges on this single number.
+However, it’s important to look at additional fees inflicted by the property management company – tenant placement fees, tenant renewal fees, vacancy fees, late payment service charges, and potential eviction fees, to name a few.

 Choose the Right Property Manager

-Having the right PM Company is a vital component of any rental property.
+Having the right property management company is a vital component of any rental property.
 They can cost you or save you hundreds or even thousands of dollars.

-So, do your due diligence in vetting a PM Company.
+So, do your due diligence in vetting a property management Company.
 Don’t be scared to pay a higher fee for management if they will end up saving you thousands of dollars in the long run.